IBM-Cloud/docs/services/mobileaccess/google-auth-ios-swift-sdk.md

 1. Try to send a request to protected endpoint of your mobile backend in your desktop browser by opening `{applicationRoute}/protected`, for example `http://my-mobile-backend.mybluemix.net/protected`

-1. The `/protected` endpoint of a mobile backend created with MobileFirst Services Boilerplate is protected with {{site.data.keyword.amashort}}, therefore it can only be accessed by mobile applications instrumented with {{site.data.keyword.amashort}} Client SDK.
+1. The `/protected` endpoint of a mobile backend created with MobileFirst Services Boilerplate is protected with {{site.data.keyword.amashort}}, therefore it can only be accessed by mobile applications instrumented with {{site.data.keyword.amashort}} client SDK.
 As a result you will see `Unauthorized` in your desktop browser.

 1. Use your iOS application to make request to the same endpoint.